-Chromosome: humans have 23 pairs of chromosomes–22 pairs of numbered chromosomes, called autosomes, and one pair of sex chromosomes, X and Y (XX for males and XY for females).
+Chromosome: humans have 23 pairs of chromosomes–22 pairs of numbered chromosomes, called autosomes, and one pair of sex chromosomes, X and Y (XY for males and XX for females).
 When they have a baby, each parent contributes one chromosome to each pair so a baby gets half of their chromosomes from their mother and half from their father.

 Clinical geneticist: doctor who specialises in genetic conditions and their diagnosis and management.

 Copy number variant (CNV): is used to describe a variation in the number of copies of a gene or genes between different people.
 Sometimes this can involve extra copies or missing copies.
 We all have CNVs but research has shown that some may cause health conditions.